 - For each NEW file:

 - Set the size for the file (drive size / 9) in megabytes

 - Set the path and name (e.g, T:\MEDIFILES\temp3.ndf, etc.)

 - Disable Autogrowth by clicking the ellipsis (...) button and unchecking "Enable Autogrowth."
-By setting each file size to it's maximum, autogrowth isn't necessary, since you're pre-allocating all the availble disk space.
+By setting each file size to its maximum, autogrowth isn't necessary, since you're pre-allocating all the available disk space.

 - You will reset the size for existing files after SQL Server has been restarted.